 One of the four styles above will set you straight, so click on one of the links and get inspired!

-You need to create a design moment in whatever area your guests are going to enter into.
+When decorating a holiday rental, you need to create a design moment in whatever area your guests are going to land in first.
 This is their first impression of the home and you want it to be a good one.